juliankrispel/jkrsp/content/blog/accessibility-for-rich-text-editors/index.md

 For react users, the [a11y-jsx eslint plugin](https://www.npmjs.com/package/eslint-plugin-jsx-a11y) will make you aware of what attributes you're missing to make your web-app accessible.
 I cannot overstate how valuable this is especially for teams.

-I recommend running your linter automatically (either as part of your CI or in a git hook).
+I recommend running your linter automatically (either as part of your CI or with a git hook).

-### 7. Use an accessible component library for building menu components
+### 7. Use an accessible component library

-Building on established component libraries will give you a leg-up on reaching a good accessibility baseline.
-[Reach.ui](https://reach.tech/), [material ui](https://material-ui.com/) and [chakra](https://chakra-ui.com/) are all react libraries that have good accessibility defaults.
+Using established component libraries will give you a leg-up on reaching a good accessibility baseline.
+[Reach.ui](https://reach.tech/), [material ui](https://material-ui.com/) and [chakra](https://chakra-ui.com/) are all react libraries that have decent accessibility defaults.

-### 8. Think twice about whether you need collaborative text editing
+### 8. Think twice about whether you need collaborative editing

 If your rich text editor has collaborative editing the content of a users document can change at the same time as you're editing it.
 The screen-reader needs to be notified that these updates occur, however these notifications must not be too noisy or distracting which can be a difficult balancing act.

-Although there are no out of the box solutions for this, a good reference is [googles live edits feature](https://workspaceupdates.googleblog.com/2019/08/real-time-collab-accessibility.html), providing a list of edits made by other users.
+Although there are no out of the box solutions for this, a good reference is [googles "Live Edit's" feature](https://workspaceupdates.googleblog.com/2019/08/real-time-collab-accessibility.html), providing a list of edits made by other users.

 Features such as this can be notoriously expensive to implement, test and maintain.
 My recommendation: Think twice about whether you actually need collaboration as part of your product before adding it to your roadmap.